gadimli93/tech-blog/arcus_101.md

  // lookup the value of Arcus's "test:hello" key.
  // in Arcus you will guided explicitly to specify a timeout
-    value for all possible commands that there are
+ //   value for all possible commands that there are.

-// in Arcus  user requires to use an API that starts with async for all requests except set, so that all possible commands explicitly specify a timeout value.
+// in Arcus  user requires to use an API that starts with async
+//   for all requests except set, so that all possible commands
+//   explicitly specify a timeout value.
        future = this.arcusClient.asyncGet("test:hello");
         try {
             result = (String)future.get(700L,